lucasvsr/blackbox-themes/README.md

 The theme should be downloaded at `$BLACKBOX_THEMES_DIR`.

 ### Manually
-You can go at [`src/palletes`](src/palettes/) and copy the content of the theme you want, create a file `.json` in `$BLACKBOX_THEMES_DIR`.
+You can go at [`src/palletes`](src/palettes/) and copy the content of the theme you want and create a file `.json` in `$BLACKBOX_THEMES_DIR`.

-For now, in both cases, you need to close and reopen to see your theme at Theme seccion in settings.
+For now, in both cases, you need to close and reopen BlackBox to see your theme at Theme seccion in settings.

 ## Add your theme in this repo
 You can add your theme in this repo just: